Visiting The Roman Baths in Bath

 The Roman Baths

 There are Roman ruins in plenty of places in Europe (and Africa), but aside from seeing an old Roman wall in London, Bath was my first significant Roman ruins experience.
-It’s one of the best preserved Roman baths in the world.
+It’s one of the best-preserved Roman baths in the world.
 Admission rangers £15.50 to £17.00 depending on the time of year and time of day of your visit.
 The Roman Baths offer a free audio guide in several languages.
-As well they have guided tours that run on the hour starting at 10am.
+As well they have guided tours that run on the hour starting at 10 am.
 I highly recommend getting the audio guide and going on the guided tour (both included in the admission price).
-The guided tour gives you lots of information at the Roman Baths.
+The guided tour gives you lots of information about the Roman Baths.

-The Romans also didn’t just use the bathhouse as a way to relax (like a spa day as people would now).
+The Romans didn’t just use the bathhouse as a way to relax (like as a spa day how people might today).
 It was also seen as a place to do business.
 Trades and deals were often done at the bathhouse.
 Imagine having a business meeting at a thermal spa.

 Aside from seeing the main bath, and other areas the Romans used, like the plunge pools and the changing regions there is a museum that contains artifacts found at the bathhouse.
 A lot of these items were located at the Temple of Sulis Minerva.
 The temple had its own bath for the Goddess (the Sacred Spring) where people could worship Sulis Minerva.
 If a local Roman had been wronged, they would write a curse on lead or pewter against whoever hurt them and throw it in the sacred spring.
 It was believed Sulis Minerva would intervene and bring justice for the transgression.
 Perhaps not surprising many people wrote curses because someone had stolen their clothes while they were at the bathhouse.
 Too bad the Romans didn’t invent lockers and padlocks.

 After The Romans Left